 We would only recommend you use UPnP if you don’t have sensitive information on the device you’re configuring it for, or you’re not concerned about your cybersecurity for whatever reason.

-As Google’s guide on this topic explains, to set up port forwarding with UPnP, you can:
+To set up port forwarding with UPnP, you can:

 - Sign in to Google Fiber.

 - Switch “Universal Plug and Play” On (it will be set to Off by default).